This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Add 1 tablespoon unsalted butter to the pan.
-Flip the scallops over and cook for another 3-3 ½ minutes until that side is also a rich golden brown.
-Use a spoon to spoon the butter over the scallops as they cook, tilting the pan to collect the butter as needed.
-When the scallops are opaque in color and firm to the touch and the bottoms are golden brown, turn off the heat and transfer them to a plate.
+• Add 2 tablespoons unsalted butter to the pan.
+Flip the scallops over and cook for 5 additional minutes or until golden brown.
+Use a spoon to spoon the butter over the scallops as they cook.
+When the scallops are opaque in color and firm to the touch, turn off the heat and transfer them to a plate.

-• With the heat at medium, add 1 tablespoon minced garlic.
-Cook for about 1 minute, until the garlic is fragrant but not browned.
-Increase the heat again to medium-high heat and add ½ cup white wine.
+• Reduce the heat to medium, and add 2 teaspoons minced garlic.
+Cook for 30 seconds, until the garlic is fragrant.
+Increase the heat to medium-high and add ยฝ cup white wine.
 Simmer the wine, stirring as needed until it has reduced by half, about 3 minutes.

-• Turn the heat to high and add 1 cup unsalted chicken broth, 1 teaspoon lemon zest, 2 tablespoon lemon juice, and 2 tablespoon rinsed capers.
-Cook until the sauce has reduced to about ½ cup, about 8 to 10 minutes.
+• Turn the heat to high and add 1 cup chicken broth, 2 teaspoons lemon zest, 2 tablespoons lemon juice, and 2 tablespoons rinsed capers, if using.
+Cook until the sauce has reduced, about 8 to 10 minutes.

 Notes